Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It's implementation is handled by the toolkit.
 Pressing Ctrl launches the app dashboard in its current context.
 3. <b>Automatic help system for discovering an activity-handler's keyboard map</b>
-Pressing CTrl-H within any activity-handler context presents its keyboard map.
+Pressing Ctrl-H within any activity-handler context presents its keyboard map.

 ## Designing an app's dashboard